-The commercialisation plan, developed by Dr Nat Milton, for this technology won the UCL Entrepreneur's Challenge competition in 2003.
+UCL Entrepreneur's Challenge competition in 2003.
 This led to the formation of the original NeuroDelta Ltd company in collaboration with Insight Biotechnology Ltd, which raised DTI funding for a project to take forward potential Alzheimer's related therapeutic and diagnostic molecules.
-The project combined the in silico identification techniques with laboratory expertise in protein-protein interactions relevant to Alzheimer's disease.
+The project combined the use of in silico identification techniques with laboratory expertise in protein-protein interactions relevant to Alzheimer's disease.
 The antisense amyloid-ß peptides plus phosphorylated amyloid-ß compounds identified by Dr Nat Milton were patented and taken to intention to grant in Europe at the end of the project in 2007.

 Neurodelta Ltd Contact Information: